 Atropine sulfate is a vagolytic drug that increases heart rate and conduction through the atrioventricular node.
 It is given for symptomatic bradyarrhythmias and high-degree atrioventricular nodal block.
 It is no longer recommended for asystole or pulseless electrical activity.

 Calcium chloride is recommended for patients with hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
-There are... read more , hypermagnesemia Hypermagnesemia Hypermagnesemia is a serum magnesium concentration > 2.6 mg/dL (> 1.05 mmol/L).
+There... read more , hypermagnesemia Hypermagnesemia Hypermagnesemia is a serum magnesium concentration > 2.6 mg/dL (> 1.05 mmol/L).
 The major cause is renal failure.
-Symptoms include hypotension, respiratory depression, and cardiac arrest.
-Diagnosis... read more , hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more , or calcium channel blocker toxicity.
+Symptoms include hypotension, respiratory depression, and cardiac arrest... read more , hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration < 4... read more , or calcium channel blocker toxicity.
 In other patients, because intracellular calcium is already higher than normal, additional calcium is likely to be detrimental.
 Because cardiac arrest in patients on renal dialysis is often a result of or accompanied by hyperkalemia, these patients may benefit from a trial of calcium if bedside potassium determination is unavailable.
 Caution is necessary because calcium exacerbates digitalis toxicity and can cause cardiac arrest.

 Lidocaine is now recommended as an alternative to amiodarone for VF or VT that is unresponsive to defibrillation and initial vasopressor therapy with epinephrine.
 It may also be considered after ROSC due to VF or VT (in adults) to prevent recurrent VF or VT.

 Magnesium sulfate has not been shown to improve outcome in randomized clinical studies.
-However, it may be helpful in patients with torsades de pointes Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
-It is characterized by rapid, irregular QRS complexes, which appear to be twisting... read more or known or suspected magnesium deficiency (ie, alcoholics, patients with protracted diarrhea).
+However, it may be helpful in patients with torsades de pointes Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
+It is characterized by rapid, irregular QRS complexes... read more or known or suspected magnesium deficiency (ie, alcoholics, patients with protracted diarrhea).

 Procainamide is a 2nd-line drug for treatment of refractory VF or VT.
 However, procainamide is not recommended for pulseless arrest in children and is no longer recommended by American Heart Association guidelines for treatment of post-arrest ventricular arrhythmias.
 However, the European Resuscitation Council includes it as an alternative to amiodarone in the treatment of ventricular tachycardia with a pulse in both adults and pediatrics per the 2021 guidelines, as some studies have shown an association with fewer major adverse events as compared with amiodarone.